 The often scorching hot temperatures of the summer are great for a day at the beach.
 Yet, when you’re in your house, the outdoor temperatures can make it difficult to get comfortable and stay cool.
 Sure, you could crank up the air conditioner, but keeping it on full-blast 24/7 is going to cause your energy bill to skyrocket.

-To avoid the expense, inconvenience, and discomfort, here are a few home improvement ideas to keep you cool this year:
+To avoid the expense, inconvenience, and discomfort of overheating, here are a few home improvement ideas to keep you cool this year:

 Complete Air Conditioner Maintenance

 The ac is the first device you’ll rely on in the summer months when you get hot.
 To ensure it will function properly and keep you cool, however, you have to keep up with routine maintenance.
 Changing the ac filter, checking hoses, and cleaning the ventilation system make it possible for cool air to safely travel throughout the home.
 If you’re using your ac often, it can get quite expensive pretty quickly.

 Change Window Treatments

 You may adore the way the natural light comes into your house from your windows, but in the summer this direct sunlight draws a lot of heat.
 To keep your property cool, you’ll need to change the window treatments.
 Opt for something that can reflect the light.
 For example, there are energy efficient blackout curtains.
 These curtains are just as stylish as other styles but are made of materials that keep the sun out.
 Just don’t forget to lock up your windows if you go out – there are plenty of ways you can secure your home and windows, but keeping everything locked when you are not home is particularly important during the summer as you do not want to encourage a break in.